 Hi, I'm Matt.
-I'm a session drummer based in London, UK and I specialise in multi-track remote recording, working from my own studio space.
-I absolutely love recording and making records, and I strive to provide quality by finding the right drum sound, part and feel to fit the song.
+I'm a session drummer based in Bristol, UK and I specialise in multi-track remote recording, working from my own studio space.
+I absolutely love recording and I strive to provide quality by finding the right drum sound, part and feel to fit the song.

-I provide multi-track drum recording from my studio in London, UK.
+I provide multi-track drum recording from my studio in Bristol.
 After recording and touring in bands for several years I have focused over the last few years on working closely with a number of UK singer-songwriters.
-Recent tracks I've worked on have been featured on television by Ford and on BBC radio.
+Previous tracks I've worked on have been featured on television by Ford and on BBC radio.

 Full credits can be found at matthardydrums.com